Preparing Your Graduate Thesis

 - Identify acceptable uses of the content for which you do not hold the copyright.

 - Seek permission to include content that is not otherwise available for use in your thesis.

 In general, you hold the copyright in the original content of your thesis.
 However, you should consider whether any of the content in your thesis is:

 A. reproduced from your own previous or forthcoming publications (e.g., journal articles, book chapters, etc.), or

-If not, then it is unlikely that you will have to consider copyright issues addressed by this handout.
+If none of the above applies, then it is unlikely that you will have to consider copyright issues addressed by this web page.

 If you answered “yes” to 1A, above, then check your publication agreement(s) carefully.
 Hopefully you retained the right to reproduce your own work!
 (If not, keep reading.)

-If you answered “yes” to 1B, above, then you will need to…
+If you answered “yes” to 1C, above, then you will need to…

 2) IDENTIFY ACCEPTABLE USES

 First, determine if the content you want to use is exempt from copyright.
 Permission is not required to reuse content when it is: